mattacma-cloud/Lore-Packs/README.md

 Touring Tikonov was my first attempt at a Flashpoint and it will later be the key start point of the Operation Rat Campaign of the 4th Succession War Lore Pack.

+**SPECIAL THANKS**
+Thanks to the following folks for assisting with making these flashpoints work: Hounfor, Kierk and Victor Lapin.

 **INSTALLATION**

 Drag the Lore_Pack_4SW and MissionControl folders into your \BATTLETECH\Mods folder